ssegui/ResSysSpotify/README.md

 # ResSysSpotify

-STEPS 1:
+## STEP 1: Obtaining The Data
+1. Download Spotify's official [dataset](recsys-challenge.spotify.com/dataset) and place the 'data' folder into the root folder of the project.
-save "challenge_set.json" into "utils_spotify" folder
+2. save "challenge_set.json" into "utils_spotify" folder

-STEPS 2: CREATE DICTIONARY AND MODELS used in the final recommender function
+## STEP 2: CREATE DICTIONARY AND MODELS used in the final recommender function
 RUN:
 + 1_MPD_id_trackuri_maker.ipynb
 + 2_common_titles_and_tracks_maker.ipynb